 Working for a recruiting company has numerous perks.
 The three biggest ones include:

-A steady job with a good commission allows you to plan other areas of your life without worrying to much about what will happen next month.
+Job stability is paramount for most experts.
+When working for a company, you have a stable number of clients, tasks to perform, get a monthly paycheck, don’t have to deal with career-related taxes, and have health benefits.
+A steady job with a good commission allows you to plan other areas of your life without worrying too much about what will happen next month.

 Also, they often allow you to use specific software that helps you track the statuses of your candidates, along with automation tools that allow you to send multiple emails at once and use a variety of templates that make you a more effective recruiter.